kli-fortinet/4D-Demo/4D-ZTNA/README.md

 # Disclaimers

-These configurations are for basic ZTNA deployment on the primary components of the solution, based on FortiOS 7.0.5 and FortiClient EMS 7.0.2.
+These configurations are for basic ZTNA deployment on the primary components of the solution, based on *FortiOS 7.0.5* and *FortiClient EMS 7.0.2*.
 While configurations will be compatible with newer builds, extra caution should be taken when installing these settings on earlier builds.

 Further design considerations should be taken by reviewing the [ZTNA Architecture Guide](https://docs.fortinet.com/document/fortigate/7.0.0/ztna-architecture/800134/introduction) and [ZTNA Deployment Guide](https://docs.fortinet.com/document/fortigate/7.0.0/ztna-deployment/813800/introduction).
 Design decisions may include: